 (c) The Association affirms its support for Celtic’s Social Charter and the Celtic Football Club Mission Statement (see Schedule A).

 The Association will affiliate with The Celtic Football Club and will act as its sole representative within the boundaries outlined in Article 2.

 ARTICLE 4 — ORGANIZATION

-The Association shall be composed of members as hereinafter set out and it shall be managed by an executive committee constituted as stated in these by-laws.
+The Association shall be composed of members as hereinafter set out and it shall be managed by a committee constituted as stated in these by-laws.

 ARTICLE 5 — MEMBERSHIP

 (a) Membership shall be open to all properly constituted clubs within the boundaries of Ireland.
 A properly constituted club is one which has a constitution or set of rules, has signed up to the constitution of the Association, has an elected committee and produces a set of accounts each year.

 (b) Membership shall not be open to any club that is currently a member of any other Celtic supporters body, Association or affiliation.